AmoghKharche/RecipeMart/README.md

 python -m bot.main
 ```

 The bot uses long-polling.
-Send any message that contains an Instagram Reel URL; the bot will reply with "Processing your reel…" and then the extracted recipe (or an error message).
+Send any message that contains an Instagram Reel URL; the bot will reply with "Processing your reel…", then a short status line (caption-only vs video downloaded), then the extracted recipe (or an error message).

 ## Project layout

 - `config.py` – env vars, `TEMP_DIR`, pipeline limits
 - `bot/main.py` – Telegram app and polling
-- `bot/handlers.py` – message handler: detect Reel URL, run pipeline, send recipe
+- `bot/handlers.py` – message handler: detect Reel URL, run pipeline, send status + recipe
+- `bot/formatting.py` – format recipe as Telegram HTML, split long messages
-- `pipeline/run.py` – orchestration and cleanup
+- `pipeline/run.py` – caption-first then full pipeline; returns (recipe, used_caption_only)
-- `pipeline/download.py` – yt-dlp download + caption
+- `pipeline/download.py` – `fetch_caption_only` (metadata only) and `download_reel` (video + caption)
 - `pipeline/speech_to_text.py` – Whisper API
 - `pipeline/ocr.py` – OpenCV + Tesseract
-- `pipeline/recipe_ai.py` – OpenAI recipe extraction
+- `pipeline/recipe_ai.py` – OpenAI recipe extraction (ingredients in g/ml)

 ## Optional env vars

-- `INSTAGRAM_COOKIES` – if you get "requested content not available or login required" from Instagram, provide cookies. **Local:** set to the path of a Netscape-format cookies file (e.g. export with a browser extension). **Railway/cloud:** export cookies to `cookies.txt`, run `base64 -i cookies.txt` (or `base64 cookies.txt` on Linux), and set `INSTAGRAM_COOKIES` to that base64 string in your project variables.
+- `INSTAGRAM_COOKIES` – if you get "requested content not available or login required" from Instagram, provide cookies. **Local:** set to the path of a Netscape-format cookies file (e.g. export with a browser extension), e.g. `INSTAGRAM_COOKIES=/path/to/cookies.txt`. **Railway/cloud:** use the **base64-encoded** cookies content: export cookies to `cookies.txt`, run `base64 -i cookies.txt` (macOS) or `base64 cookies.txt` (Linux), and paste the single line into `INSTAGRAM_COOKIES` in your project variables (do not use a file path in cloud envs; long paths can cause errors).
 - `OPENAI_RECIPE_MODEL` – model for recipe extraction (default `gpt-4o-mini`)
 - `STT_MAX_DURATION_SECONDS` – cap audio length for Whisper (default 600)
 - `OCR_FRAME_INTERVAL_SECONDS` – seconds between sampled frames (default 2)